 A function from one topological space to another is continuous iff the preimage of every open set is open.
-A homeomorphism (denoted $\simeq$ ) is a bijection that is continuous and has a continuous inverse.
+A homeomorphism (denoted $\simeq$ ) is a bijection that is continuous and whose inverse is also continuous.

 Connectedness

 Informal Definition: A topological invariant is a property of a topological space that is preserved by homeomorphisms.